datstartup/ubuntuopenbox/_posts/2019-11-14-parse-Gmail-for-attachments.md

 NOTE: **postmaster "username"** is the current user, mine is "pi". **'email_to_fetch'** is the username of the Gmail as in username@gmail.com. **'password_of_the_email'** is the one of the Gmail {: .notice--info}

-To test fetchmail, have emails with .epubs attatchments send to the Gmail.
+To test fetchmail, have emails with .epubs attachments sent to Gmail.
 The command below should run smoothly and .epubs files are properly downloaded, decoded and sorted to the $HOME/epub_attachments directory.
 ```bash
 fetchmail -d0 -vk pop.gmail.com
 ```